itskingori/itskingori.github.io/_posts/articles/2013/2013-06-27-fecundity.md

 > What culture hacks does Amazon use that you might be able to learn from?

-> * **Use price cuts to scare yourself into innovation** - We are internally driven to improve our services, adding benefits and features, before we have to.
+> * **Use price cuts to scare yourself into innovation** - We are internally
+> driven to improve our services, adding benefits and features, before we have
+> to.
 We lower prices and increase value for customers before we have to.
+We
-We invent before we have to.
-These investments are motivated by customer focus rather than by reaction to competition.
+> invent before we have to.
+These investments are motivated by customer focus
+> rather than by reaction to competition.

-> * **Just-in-time improvements are too clever by half** - It's risky in a fast-moving world to think you can manage innovation.
+> * **Just-in-time improvements are too clever by half** - It's risky in a fast-
+> moving world to think you can manage innovation.
 Go full out.
+Make your
-Make your customers happy rather than play to your competition.
+> customers happy rather than play to your competition.

-> * **Get your customers to say wow** - AWS has cut prices 27 times since 2006 and developed 159 new features and services in 2012.
-This helps develop long term customer loyalty.
+> * **Get your customers to say wow** - AWS has cut prices 27 times since 2006
+> and developed 159 new features and services in 2012.
+This helps develop long
+> term customer loyalty.

-> * **Grow rapidly at the expense of short-term profits** - Amazon has invested in Prime, Kindle, AWS, and digital media all as a way to get ahead of competition and make customers happy.
+> * **Grow rapidly at the expense of short-term profits** - Amazon has invested
+> in Prime, Kindle, AWS, and digital media all as a way to get ahead of
+> competition and make customers happy.

 ---